Creating multiple pieces of content from one inspiration

 !!Caution!!
 Try not to go under 500 words.
 These types of blog posts are called “snackables” and don’t generally get as much engagement.

 All that being said, the consensus is that longer is better.
 Why, you might ask?
 Because people want more information and are willing to spend time reading and engaging if it’s well written.
-As a business, you can include more search words (think SEO) here.
+As a business, you can include more SEO words in a blog.

-Writing this many words may seem challenging at first, as the idea of describing something for 1000 words can be daunting, but try not to look at it this way.
-Once you have the direction that you want the blog to take, start writing!
-You will be surprised how quickly you enter the flow state.
+Writing this many words may seem challenging at first.
+The idea of describing something for 1000 words can be daunting but try not to look at it this way.
+Once you have the direction you want the blog to take just start writing!
+You will be surprised how easily you’ll get into the groove and the words will flow.
 Once you’ve got your story written, go back and edit it and make sure it relates to your business.

 Now let’s break it apart.